-Padding bytes is necessary to make sure that every row of pixels starts at an address that is aligned with the size of the data on the memory mapped AXI4 interface.
-Therefore, layer stride needs to be a multiple of the memory mapped AXI4 data size.
-For the Video Mixer, the data size of the memory mapped AXI4 interface is 64 × Samples per Clock bits, that is, 64, 128, or 256 bits for 1, 2, and 4 samples per clock, respectively.
+In case the layer is a memory layer, the Layer Plane 1 Buffer register specifies the frame buffer address of plane 1.
+Note that for the semi-planar formats (Y_UV8, Y_UV8_420, Y_UV10, and Y_UV10_420), the chroma buffer is specified by the Layer Plane 2 Buffer register.
+The addresses must be aligned to the data size of the memory mapped AXI4 interface.
+For the Video Mixer, the data size of the memory mapped AXI4 interface is 64×80 Samples per Clock bits, that is, 64, 128, or 256 bits for 1, 2, and 4 samples per clock, respectively.
+These registers are not applicable when the layer is a streaming layer.